UPPMAX/uppmax_intro_day_1/docs/sessions/introduction_real_work.md

 # Doing real work

-Here we start doing real work: setting Rackham to work!
+Here we start doing real work: setting Pelle to work!

 The session on the job scheduler is considered so important to us, that there will be a full day dedicated to it.